sentient88/GetdataProject/README.md

 - Replace short forms with more descriptive forms:

+	* 't' (1st character) -> time
+	* 'f' (1st character) -> frequency
-	** 'acc' -> 'accelerometer'
+	* 'acc' -> 'accelerometer'
-	** 'gyro' -> 'gyroscope'
+	* 'gyro' -> 'gyroscope'
-	** 'mag' -> 'magnitude'
+	* 'mag' -> 'magnitude'
+	* '-x' -> 'indirectionx'
+	* '-y' -> 'indirectiony'
+	* '-z' -> 'indirectionz'
+	* '-mean' -> 'meanvalue'
+	* '-std' -> 'standarddeviation'

+- There are some variables with erroneous names that contain unnecessary repetition of "body".
+For e.g. 'fBodyBodyGyroMag-mean()'.
+For such cases, the variable names will be corrected to a single "body" only.

 - Remove "(" and ")" characters.
 For e.g. tBodyAccMag-mean()

-- This will re-label the data set from Step 3 to have descriptive variable names.
+- This will re-label the data set from Step 3 to have descriptive variable names

-- Note: In this case, all symbols will be removed, and all characters will be in lower case.

 - Note: The resulting variable names are very long and hence may not be easy for human reading.
-However, they are fully descriptive which is the requirement of the project.
+However, they are more descriptive than the original form which would meet the project requirements.

+- Note: Reference is taken from the lecture material "04_01_editingTextVariables" which recommends that the names of variables should be (i) all lower case, (ii) descriptive, and (iii) not have underscores or dots or white spaces

+- Note: Please refer to CodeBook.md for a full description of each variable